AlvaroSR/RepData_PeerAssessment1/PA1_template.md

 <img src="PA1_template_files/figure-html/unnamed-chunk-16-1.png" title="" alt="" style="display: block; margin: auto;" />

 Different patterns between weekdays and weekends are evident.
-During weekend the total number of steps are extended during all day, whereas weekdays show a evident maximum number of steps over 13 H 55 S. On the ohter hand, during weekdays the activity begins more early in the morning than in weekend days.
-All these differences could be attributed to different behaviour patterns of workday-freeday.
+During weekend the total number of steps are extended during all day, whereas weekdays show a evident maximum number of steps over 13 H 55 M. On the ohter hand, during weekdays the activity begins more early in the morning than in weekend days.
+All these differences could be attributed to different behaviour patterns of workdays and freedays.